 I made a version of these scones about a year or so ago after watching Ree Drummond AKA The Pioneer Woman make them on her show.
-I am wild about vanilla, especially when vanilla beans are involved.
+As I mentioned earlier, I am wild about vanilla, especially when vanilla beans are involved.
 When I saw her make these, I knew I had to try them.

 They were good—very tasty—but they needed some fiddling.
 So, I fiddled and came up with this recipe.
 Much, much better.
 Still soft and buttery, but not so crumbly they fall apart in the glaze.

 And, how appropriate to make scones on Downton Abbey premier day!
 How very British of me.